micked99/wspr-to-sondehub-script/README.md

 20260706 Additional filtering, this ads a 6 grid filter to be put in balloon.ini to help discard GPS jammed positions<br>

+20260710 GPS jaming detection improved, known jamed altitudes are now discarded, detected fake alts can be aded to balloon.ini<br>